 Showcase business processes visually.
-With Casual online tool, you’ll be able to present business processes visually.
+With Casual online project planning tool, you’ll be able to present business processes visually.
 It will help you organize the training process more conveniently.
 You can display connections between different tasks, so new employees will be able to see what goes after what.

 It’s the final stage of the onboarding process.
 It means a new employee has become a full-fledged team member and is ready to work independently.
 And as a result, he or she can make meaningful contributions to the company’s workflow.

 Assess progress.
 It’s expected that an employee is aware of processes and tasks, which he or she will be responsible for.
 Here you can assess the progress of an employee during the onboarding period and draw a conclusion.

 Ask for feedback.
 At this stage, an employee already has a certain opinion about the company’s different aspects, position, and professional opportunities.
 So, it’s a good idea to ask for feedback about the work environment and discuss further cooperation.

 An onboarding process is a crucial thing in cooperation between new employees and a company.
 Give enough attention to creating a detailed, clear onboarding workflow.
 Make your new team members feel welcome and engaged during the whole onboarding process.

 More and more companies prefer to digitalize the onboarding process.
 There are a lot of specialized onboarding tools, that will be good helpers in handling your entire HR operation and onboarding new employees successfully.